gmnimrod/arinc429_hardware_fingerprinting_data_corpus/index.md

 If you find this data useful, we ask that you cite our paper:

 N. Gilboa-Markevich and A. Wool. <a href=https://doi.org/10.1007/978-3-030-59013-0_3>Hardware fingerprinting for the ARINC 429 avionic bus</a>.<br>
-In *Proc.
-25th European Symposium on Research in Computer Security (ESORICS), LNCS 12309 Part II, pages 42–62, University of Surrey, UK, September 2020*.
+In <i>Proc.
+25th European Symposium on Research in Computer Security (ESORICS), LNCS 12309 Part II, pages 42–62, University of Surrey, UK, September 2020</i>.
+{:/nomarkdown}

 ---